-The plan projects an increase in state-owned and leased office space of 53,888 square feet (0.5 percent) and an increase in annual costs of about \$30.2 million (14.2 percent) between July 2016 and June 2023.
-It is projected to result in a decrease of 11 square feet per FTE and 11 square feet per user at an increase in cost of \$451 per FTE and \$435 per user.
+The plan projects an increase in state-owned and leased office space of 119,068 square feet (+1.1 percent) and an increase in annual costs of about \$32.1 million (+15.1 percent) between July 2016 and June 2023.
+It is projected to result in a decrease of 10 square feet per FTE and 10 square feet per user at an increase in cost of \$472 per FTE and \$466 per user.

 The net increase in square footage is the result of planned growth for some agencies while reducing other space across the state's portfolio.
 Growth is projected for 20 agencies, with 2,100 additional users estimated over the next six years.
 The most significant growth is based on projected caseload increases in the Department of Social and Health Services, Department of Corrections and the Attorney General's Office.
-The Health Care Authority and Department of Health also have projected increases in staff with FTEs coming from DSHS for behavioral health functions.
 Moderate growth is projected in other agencies based on historic staffing growth or growth from specific initiatives.
 The state has identified several downsizing and backfill projects that offset the growth of these agencies.
-This allows the state to add just 26 square feet per new user instead of 200-215 square feet per user.
+This allows the state to add just

+26 square feet per new user instead of 200-215 square feet per user.
 This is a cost avoidance of over \$11 million annually.
 The chart below summarizes the estimated square feet and costs by fiscal year for office space.